DIVYAANSHU-AGRAWAL/DIVYAANSHU-AGRAWAL/README.md

 ---

-Aspiring Full Stack Web Developer with hands-on experience in building scalable, responsive web applications from scratch.
-I specialize in crafting robust backends using Node.js, Express.js, and MongoDB, with a focus on RESTful APIs, authentication (JWT), middleware, and real-time communication using Socket.IO.
+Aspiring Full Stack Web Developer with hands-on experience building responsive, scalable web applications from scratch.
+I specialize in backend development using Node.js, Express.js, and MongoDB, with a focus on RESTful APIs, JWT-based authentication, middleware, file uploads with Multer, and real-time communication using Socket.IO.

-On the front end, I build sleek, interactive user interfaces using React.js and Tailwind CSS, following clean architecture principles and component-based design.
-I’ve worked with tools like React Router, Redux Toolkit, and modern JavaScript (ES6+) to deliver dynamic, single-page applications.
+On the frontend, I develop clean, interactive user interfaces using React.js, React Router, React Hook Form, and Tailwind CSS, following modern ES6+ JavaScript standards and component-based architecture for building efficient single-page applications.

-My development workflow is enhanced with version control via Git/GitHub, efficient API testing using Postman, and secure credential management using .env configurations.
+My development workflow includes version control with Git/GitHub, API testing with Postman, secure environment configuration using .env, and effective package management through npm.

-In addition to full-stack development, I bring a creative edge to my projects with a strong interest in motion graphics and video editing, leveraging tools like DaVinci Resolve and After Effects to produce engaging visual content.

 ---